DouglasOrr/DouglasOrr.github.io/src/2021-10-training-objectives/4-value/article.md

 Drawing it together, we'll need the following:

- - A value function network that predicts a value for each action
+ - A trainable value function that predicts a value for each action
  - A policy that chooses actions based on values
  - A loss function between predicted value and actual reward